- What makes a goldendoodle from Parfait Mischen different from other goldendoodle breeders?

 - Soft, adjustable collar (and new ones as he grows)

-- At least one 4- to 6-foot leash, leather or webbing (an additional longer lead useful for training)
+- At least one 4- to 6-foot leash, leather or webbing (an additional longer lead useful for recall "come" training)

 - At least 5 or 6 safe chew toys (the more the better—toys can be rotated)

-- A slicker brush and sturdy metal comb (See our grooming page for more info)
+- A slicker brush and sturdy metal comb (For more info see our grooming page or our blog posted 9/13/19)

 - Gentle organic puppy shampoo (we highly recommend 4Legger)